rdsmaia/d-vector-estimation/README.md

-# D-vector training/estimation
+# Speaker id/d-vector training and synthesis

-The method consists in the one described at
+The method uses the same concept as the one described at

 [1] R. Doddipatla et al. "Speaker Adaptation in DNN-Based Speech Synthesis Using d-Vectors", Proc. of INTERSPEECH, 2017.